 Global Hip Hop Day will acknowledge hip hop music’s ability to unite people and create positive cultural impact with the official Proclamation and street renaming Ceremony, followed by a community Block Party at Cedar Playground.
-Additional invitation only events— including an Industry Conversation and VIP Celebration—are planned to foster the current and future growth of hip hop music’s positive influence.A host of legendary hip hop music artists, DJs, influencers and VIPs will join each event to amplify Global Hip Hop Day’s reach.
+Additional invitation only events— including an Industry Conversation and VIP Celebration—are planned to foster the current and future growth of hip hop music’s positive influence.A host of legendary hip hop music artists, DJs, influencers and VIPs will join each event to lify Global Hip Hop Day’s reach.

 Expected guests include: Kool Herc, DJ Scratch, DJ Chuck Chillout, DJ Red Alert, Grandmaster Caz, Funk Flex, DJ Kast One, DJ Enuff, DJ Camilo, D-Nice, Kid Capri, Doug E. Fresh, Fat Joe, Remy Ma, French Montana and a host of others.
 Hip Hop, forged in the five boroughs of New York City, has spread far beyond its origins in the Bronx to become, according to marketing powerhouse Steve Stoute, “a catalytic force majeure that went beyond musical boundaries and into the psyche of young America.”

 Global Hip Hop Day celebrates this ‘catalytic force’ with the acknowledgement of hip hop music’s cultural and commercial capital and the pervasive power of an art form that has become an international behemoth.Global Hip Hop Day takes place in June, as a part of the City of New York’s official New York Music Month and nationally recognized Black Music Month.
 The day also precedes HOT 97’s Summer Jam on June 11th— hip hop music’s most iconic and internationally recognized summer concert event— and is a precursor to Summer Jam global expansion announcements.

 Global Hip Hop Day events will commence at 1520 Sedgwick Avenue in the Bronx with the official Proclamation by NYC Media and Entertainment Commissioner Julie Menin and the unveiling of Hip Hop Boulevard.
 1520 Sedgwick Avenue is the address where DJ Kool Herc co-hosted an early house party in August 1973, where he extended the instrumental backbeat of funk records, over which he began MC’ing—laying the foundation for Hip Hop music.